SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 # Class diagram
-We implement the *MVC Model*, so the LaTazza View can be changed in future and the application model will remain the same with a lot of time saved.
+We implement the *MVC Model*.
-DataBase is the class to interact with SQLite.
+LaTazza View interacts with DataBaseImpl, which is a wrapper to call correctly functions in DataBase.
+Those functions query the SQLite database.

 ```plantuml
 package LaTazzaException{